JasperThorburn/devopsculture/Prereqs/README.md

 # Course Prerequisites

 The prerequisites for this course include links to content and foundational DevOps content, links to specific tools, and instructions on how to install the VM.
-The duration is 4-8 hours (depending on which foundational and tools content you view) plus the time it will take to install the VM.

 ## Requisite Technical Knowledge